Recreation, Parks, and Tourism (RPT)

 (This course is offered as RPT 640 and ENVS 640.
 Students may not repeat the course under an alternate prefix.)

-Prerequisites: Restricted to upper-division Recreation, Parks, and Tourism majors; internship eligibility; and consent of the instructor.
+Prerequisites: Upper-division Recreation, Parks, and Tourism majors with concurrent enrollment in RPT 500 or Recreation, Parks, and Tourism minors; internship eligibility; and permission of the instructor.

-A 400-hour, full-time internship in a recreation, parks, or tourism agency supervised by qualified personnel.
+An internship in a recreation, parks, or tourism agency supervised by qualified personnel.
 Application of concepts, principles, and best practices.
 Directed field experience and training in organization and industry infrastructure including operations, facilities, marketing, finance, and programs/services.
 Demonstration of competencies needed in the profession.
+Internship hours may vary.
 (Plus-minus ABC/NC) [CSL may be available]

 RPT 699 Independent Study (Units: 1-3)

-Prerequisite: Upper-division standing or consent of the instructor.
+Prerequisite: Upper-division standing or permission of the instructor.
 Enrollment by petition.

 In-depth, individual, or group study projects in areas of personal and professional recreation and leisure interest under the guidance of a faculty member.
 May be repeated for a total of 6 units.
 (Plus-minus letter grade only) [CSL may be available]